suchipi/yavascript/meta/generated-docs/README.md

 - [`grepFile`]: Search for matches in a file
 - [`grepString`]: Search for matches in a string
 - [`whoami`]: Get user name/uid/gid
+- [`openUrl`]: Open a file/url using your operating system's default application for that file/url

 ## Types and Helpers